danieltebor/cs3642-assignment-two/README.md

 ```

 ## Running the Algorithms
-To run the algorithms a simple TKinter gui was set up.
+To run the algorithms a simple TKinter GUI was set up.
 It allows for one of the 4 algorithms to be selected and then run.
-Then the number of visitied nodes, the cpu time, and the number of moves to the goal are shown.
+Then the number of visited nodes, the CPU time, and the number of moves to the goal are shown.

 ```python
 root = tk.Tk()